Muxupip Municipality

-Muxupip Municipality (In the Yucatec Maya Language: “buried bread”) is one of the 106 municipalities in the Mexican state of Yucatán containing 54.93 km2 of land and located roughly 30 km northeast of the city of Mérida.
+Muxupip Municipality (In the Yucatec Maya Language: “buried bread”) is a municipality in the Mexican state of Yucatán containing 54.93 km2 of land and located roughly 30 km northeast of the city of Mérida.
 It is bounded on the north by Motul town, on the south by Cacalchén Municipality and on the east and the west by Yaxkukul Municipality and Tixkokob Municipality.

 Geography

 The topography of the municipality is at an average elevation of 8 m.
 The water resources in the municipality is only of underground water known locally as cenotes, as there no surface water sources within its limits.
 The predominant climate here is of warm sub-humid conditions.
 Precipitation occurs in the months from May to July and the rainfall is only 45 mm.
 The average annual temperature is 26.2 C. The annual average relative humidity is 66% in March and 89% in December.